Enter your details below to sign up and become a part of this historic community.

-As a Friend of New Norcia you will receive a regular letter with all the news of New Norcia, notice of our regular events in New Norcia or Perth and will have the opportunity to participate in preserving and sharing this unique national treasure.
+As a Friend of New Norcia you will receive a regular newsletter with news of New Norcia and its events and will have the opportunity to participate in preserving and sharing this unique national treasure.

 New Norcia Benedictine Community

 People visit New Norcia for many reasons; for spiritual retreat, to join a tour and see inside the magnificent buildings or sometimes just to walk around the town and enjoy the peace and beautiful scenery.